 During my early days of cooking, I used soy sauce solely to make this dish.
 Now, I have incorporated fish sauce and less soy sauce so noodles are lighter in color.
 Fish sauce adds a lot of flavor to any dish.

-This dish will work well with other vegetables like broccoli and cabbage.
-Under cook vegetables when sauteing.
-It will continue to cook when broth and noodles are added.
-Keep vegetables crisp and not soggy.
+This dish will work well with other vegetables like broccoli, pea pods, celery and cabbage.
+Under cook vegetables while sauteing.
+It will continue cooking when broth and noodles are added.
+Keep vegetables crisp and not soggy for a delightful dish.

-For broth, use chicken broth or shrimp stock.
-Don’t discard the shrimp head and peel and make your own shrimp stock.
+For broth, you can use chicken broth or shrimp stock.
+Don't discard the shrimp head and skin and make your own shrimp stock.
 Check out my post on how to make shrimp stock.

-I love this dish so much and when I make it, my mom would always comment that it seems like I’m feeding the whole army.
-I don’t mind having it everyday and I find it more flavorful after a day.
+I love this dish so much and I routinely make it.
+When I make it, my mom would always comment that it seems like I’m feeding the whole army.
+I don’t mind having it for a few days in a row and I find it more flavorful after a day.

-Watch my video to see how easy and simple to cook Pancit Bihon.
+Watch my video and see how easy and simple this Pancit Bihon recipe.
 Enjoy!
 Magluto na tayo.

 - 1 medium onion chopped